It is the last day of vacation. “I’m bad with transitions,” I announce to my family. As if that is a thing.

 ~Anne Morrow Lindbergh, Gift from the Sea

 I remember vacations when my kids were small, the sadness of the last day held off by the promise of a souvenir of their choosing from a shop in town.
 Rather than a more touristy memento, they would often choose something that could just as easily have been bought at home: a soft plush animal, or jointed figure made of smooth plastic, something they could hold tight in their one chubby hand as the other grasped my own.
-They would turn their happy faces up at me as I made the purchase, talking excitedly about what a great choice they had made, how special the item already was to them.
+They would turn their happy faces up at me as I made the purchase, talking excitedly about what a great choice they felt they had made, how special the item already was to them.
 About how it would always remind them of this trip.
 And always about where they planned to keep or display it in their room.
-And as they spoke, planning the adoptive journey for their new friend – a keepsake which would have begun its day in some faraway, magical vacation place and would miraculously end it in the child’s very own, everyday room – you could see in the child’s eyes a growing confidence for the trip.
-Somehow, in the telling, and with their newfound friend and its vacation time-travel magic along, they could see how they, too, could possibly go from here to there in one day, how they would make the journey home.
+And as they spoke, planning the adoptive journey for their new friend – a keepsake which would have begun its day in some faraway, magical vacation place and would miraculously end it in the child’s very own, everyday room – you could see in the child’s eyes a growing confidence for the return trip.
+Somehow, in the telling, and with their newfound friend and its vacation time-travel magic along, they could see how they, too, could possibly go from here to there in one day.
+How they would make the journey home.

 Preparing, reluctantly, to leave, I, too, want to clutch something in my hand, to adopt a new, special, and carefully chosen friend into my very own life, to keep in my very own room.
 I want to bring a little memento from this lofty piece of heaven back to earth, to take something from the extraordinary back into my ordinary.